 If in all three objects are fibrant objects, then the homotopy pullback of this diagram is presented by the ordinary pullback

 or, equivalently up to isomorphism, as the ordinary pullback

 The homotopy pullback constructed in this way is an example of a strict homotopy limit, as mentioned at homotopy limit.
 In such a case, one can say that an arbitrary homotopy-commutative square

 is a homotopy pullback square if the induced morphism from to the strict homotopy pullback is a weak equivalence.

-A useful class of example of this is implied by the following:
+A useful class of examples of this is implied by the following: